 - ½ cup shallots, finely chopped

-- 2 tsp fermented shrimp paste, omit if vegetarian
+- 2 teaspoon fermented shrimp paste, omit if vegetarian

 - Though yellow curry is usually on the milder side, you can make the curry spicier by replacing some of the mild dried chilies with hotter ones, such as chiles de arbol or Thai chilies.